 In addition to the college's medical facility and counseling center, the dance department has a resident physical therapist specializing in dance.
 We also have a strong relationship with several off-campus orthopedists and physical therapists.

 What performance opportunities are available?

-Each Mainstage season includes three dance concerts, one featuring choreography by guest artists and resident faculty, and the other two showcasing the work of advanced dance composition students.
-The Mainstage season also features musical theatre productions with major dance components and frequent experimental dance-theatre collaborations.
+Each Departmental Season includes multiple dance concerts, one featuring choreography by guest artists and resident faculty, and others showcasing the work of advanced dance composition students.
+The season also features musical theatre productions with major dance components and frequent experimental dance-theatre collaborations.

-Additionally, there is a series of informal dance concerts of student-choreographed works each semester, three touring ensembles, and several student dance groups.
+Additionally, there is a series of informal dance concerts of student-choreographed works each semester, as well as several student ensembles and dance groups.

-Does Muhlenberg participate in the American College Dance Festival Association?
+Does Muhlenberg participate in the American College Dance Association?

 What are the opportunities to view dance in the area?